akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 # Delete an attribute

 ::: warning
-You can delete attributes, deleting an attribute means that all information regarding this attribute will be removed from PIM.
-Once you have confirmed the action, the action cannot be reverted.
+Prior to delete an attribute, please first delete from the families in which it is used and then from the products.
+After this, you will be able to delete safely your attribute.
 :::

-You have two ways to proceed to remove an attribute.
+You have two ways to proceed to remove an attribute:

 Through the attribute edit form:
 1. Select the attribute to delete
 1. Click on `...` for other actions and then `Delete` on the top right corner